skobnx/ShadowverseEvolveCockatrice/README.md

 ## Updating

-1. When a new set of cards is out, redownload the xml file.
+1. When the xml is updated, redownload the xml file.

 2. Repeat steps 1-6 to replace the old xml file in the "custom sets folder".